Schools and Colleges

 ReST is a 4-week online program that engages students in exercises that build resiliency, reduce stress, anxiety and depression, and improve academic performance.

 ReST participants receive a weekly email with a menu of activities that fall into six categories: setting goals, building emotional skills, strengthening social connections, improving health, connecting to a sense of meaning and purpose, and practicing positive self-talk.
 Students select the activities that are most appealing to them, then schedule and complete the activities on their own or in teams.
 Engaging in the ReST program for as little as 30 minutes per week has resulted in significant improvement in symptoms of stress, anxiety and depression, stronger social connections, and improved academic performance.
 Students report that they enjoy the activities, see immediate results, and learn concrete tools that they will continue to use in the future.
 ReST may be used as part of a class, or as a campus-wide wellness program for students, staff and faculty.
-Workbooks may be used in conjunction with the online program to increase engagement.
+The Four Weeks to Wellness workbook may be used in conjunction with the online program to increase engagement.

 "While the various activities were incredibly helpful in their own ways, the act of taking care of myself is a clear signal to myself that I'm worth something—which is incredibly powerful.”